Qazeer/InfoSec-Notes/WebApps/Recon-Application_mapping.md

 ###### Accounts & emails scraping

-Open resources such as Google, Bing, linkedin, twitter, etc can be used to harvest accounts and emails associated to a domain.
+Open resources such as Google, Bing, linkedin, twitter, etc. can be used to harvest accounts and emails associated to a domain.

 Those credentials may be used to conduct bruteforce attack subsequently.
 The tools below automate this scraping: